adbar/simplemma/README.md

 The scores measure how accurately tokens are mapped to their lemma on [Universal Dependencies](https://universaldependencies.org/) treebanks, over single word tokens (including some contractions but not merged prepositions).
-Each figure is the accuracy on the held-out dev and test splits of that language's best-performing general-purpose treebank;
-train splits are excluded from scoring because they are the source of the reviewed correction lists shipped with the dictionaries.
-Treebanks with no train split (marked in the comments) are scored whole — nothing was ever mined from them.
+Each figure is the accuracy on the held-out **dev+test** splits of that language's best-performing general-purpose treebank.
+Train splits are excluded from scoring because they do double duty: they are the source of the reviewed correction lists *and* what every candidate is gated against, which makes train the only in-sample split and leaves dev and test genuinely held out.
+A language with no train split is gated on a reported split instead, so its figure is optimistic.
 Parallel, spoken, learner, historical and other narrow-domain treebanks are excluded.
 Two annotation-driven exceptions: the Dutch figure excludes underscore-joined compound lemmas (e.g. `klooster_orde`), an Alpino convention that